RaoChangying/8188gu-rao/README.md

+Modified Notes:
+I guess makefile not works, so modified it, but it can not passed compiled.
+I losed and missed C language a great time but I still can not recall.
+Following is orignal Readme file.

 IMPORTANT - PLEASE READ:

 Beginning on November 4, 2019, I will NO LONGER support people that have downloaded the source